wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 end of the pipeline described in this document, and will copy all matching concepts from the index created here into a new index which will become the Concepts Index used by the Concepts API and Catalogue pipeline.

+Consideration will also need to be given to how previously removed Concepts will be "unfiltered" when a new Work references them.

 ### Triggering Concept Changes in Works

 This RFC governs the first phase of developing a pipeline to store Concepts for the Concepts API.
 It does not